cjtu/spirl/README.md

 ## License

-This course and textbook come with no warranties and are free to use and redistribute in accordance with the MIT [License](./content/LICENCE.md).
+This course and textbook come with no warranties and are free to use and redistribute in accordance with the MIT open [License](./content/LICENCE.md).
 Please acknowledge the authors and contributors by citing this textbook in any published or redistributed works.